Data file downloads

 Updated chains databases

-These are the representative sequences derived from remediated PDB files.
+These are the representative sequences derived from remediated PDB files of X-ray and NMR structures.
 These files can be used to replace the various CHAINS_3.* files in the distributed Modeller's modlib directory if up to date chains files are desired.
 (Note that you can also build your own chains files if you have the PDB files available; see the example in the Modeller wiki.)

 - All PDB sequences: